Oak Lake, Manitoba: Baseball

+Sifton Gymnastic's started in 2022 and runs from fall to spring with short 8 sessions and multiple classes that run throughout the program.
+Rachelle Stannage coaches all the teams that range from toddlers(3 years of age) to 14 years of age.

 Football

 Brandon has a youth football team, while Virden Collegiate Institute's Golden Bears football team participates in the Rural Manitoba Football League.

 Curling

 There are several regional curling competitions in Oak Lake and surrounding communities.
 Virden Collegiate also fields a curling team for high school competition.

 Volleyball

 Volleyball is a school sport at both Oak Lake Community School (whose team name is the Oak Lake Raptors) and at Virden Collegiate.
 There is also a regional league for males and females.

 Basketball

 Basketball is a school sport at both Oak Lake Community School and Virden Collegiate.

 Entertainment and media

 Television

 Oak Lake is serviced by Persona Communications cable television, which offers 25 channels.
 Reception of satellite TV is excellent, due to the flat landscape devoid of large obstructions, therefore services such as Bell Satellite TV work for more channels.
 Over the air reception is available from the following stations: